apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**First lady Jill Biden tests positive for Covid-19**
+**Injured pickup truck driver rescued after 5 days trapped at bottom of 100-foot ravine in California**

-You can read more about it [here](https://www.cnn.com/2023/09/04/politics/jill-biden-covid/index.html).
+You can read more about it [here](https://www.cbsnews.com/news/driver-rescued-5-days-trapped-ravine-sheeps-trail-stallion-springs-california/).

 ## Requirements
 - Python 3.8